dmrellan/Visual-Auditing-Security-Workbook-with-Microsoft-Sentinel/README.md

 ## Author
 The Visual Auditing Security Workbook was developed by **Diego Martínez Rellán (dmrellan) - Microsoft**.
-It is inspired by the Visual Auditing Security Toolkit (VAST) service from Microsoft Support (currently retired) developed by Brian Delaney and Jon Shectman.
+It was inspired by the Microsoft Support - Visual Auditing Security Toolkit (VAST) service (currently retired) developed originally by Brian Delaney and Jon Shectman.

 ## Acknowledgment
 Special thanks to my co-worker Alvaro Jiménez Contreras for his help during the evaluation of this solution's development tasks and test phase.